cs4241-22a/final_project/gatling/gatling.md

 The following scenarios test if the web application can handle higher user numbers and database accesses.

+For the Tests I generated a random dataset.
+We want dynamic data so that all users don't play the same and we end up with a behavior completely different from the live system (caching, JIT...)

 ### 1. LoadTest
         tests if 100 users can load, write and remove data simultaneosly -> was able to handle all 400 requests in 9seconds (50% in t<800ms)